guerzon/guerzon.github.io/_posts/2021-09-05-zh3r0-ctf-sParta-Web-Challenge.md

 ---
 TL;DR: The challenge had an archive file which contained the source code for a NodeJS application and a Dockerfile.
 Running docker build invokes npm commands, which revealed a clue which led to finding out the application was vulnerable to insecure deseralization.
 The malicious input was sent via a cookie called "guest" which led into an RCE and the eventual capture of the challenge's flag.

+## Quick disclaimer

+My writeups are intended to showcase my understanding of various security concepts and my thought process when solving a problem.
+Hopefully they would also improve my technical-writing skills, which I believe is an extremely underrated skill in our industry.
+I also share some analysis of vulnerabilites and sometimes what can be done to resolve or mitigate them.
+These are not intended to be tutorials or walkthroughs.

+---

 ## Challenge file

-zh3r0 CTF was the 2nd CTF I participated with, and "sParta" was a Web challenge and was the only  one I was able to solve :(

-For this challenge, there was a downloadable archive containing a NodeJS project.
+[zh3r0 CTF](https://ctftime.org/event/1285/) was the 2nd CTF I participated with, and "sParta" was a Web challenge and included a downloadable archive containing a NodeJS project.
 Let's start by extracting the archive and looking at the contents:

 ```bash
 pidnull💀kali:public$ tree